 The percentage of funeral services performed by our funeral homes for which cremation was chosen was 47.3% for the year ended December 31, 2014, 48.9% for the year ended December 31, 2015 and 50.7% for the year ended December 31, 2016.
 For the year ended December 31, 2016, 66.1% of our total cremation services were direct cremations (where no memorial service or visitation is involved, although merchandise may be sold) and 33.9% included services, as compared to 65.8% and 34.2%, respectively, for the year ended December 31, 2015.
-Shifting preferences will likely continue to lead to a considerable rise in cremations; as such, we are focused on increasing the percentage of our cremation service is generally lower than that of an average traditional, full-service funeral, we have found that these revenues can be substantially enhanced by our emphasis on offering additional services and merchandise, including counseling referrals, video tributes, flowers, burial garments and memorial items such as urns, keepsake jewelry and other items that hold a portion of the cremated remains.
+Shifting preferences will likely continue to lead to a considerable rise in cremations; as such, we are focused on increasing the percentage of our cremation customers that choose additional services and products.
+All of our funeral homes offer cremation products and services.
+While the average revenue for a cremation service is generally lower than that of an average traditional, full-service funeral, we have found that these revenues can be substantially enhanced by our emphasis on offering additional services and merchandise, including counseling referrals, video tributes, flowers, burial garments and memorial items such as urns, keepsake jewelry and other items that hold a portion of the cremated remains.

 Preneed Funeral Sales Program.
 We operate under a local, decentralized preneed sales strategy whereby each business location customizes its preneed program to its local needs.
 Approximately 19% of our funeral services performed are funded through preneed contracts, which are usually secured by placing the funds collected in trust for the benefit of the customer or by the purchase of a life insurance policy, the proceeds of which will pay for such services at the time of need.
-Insurance-funded contracts allow us to earn commission income to improve our near-term cash flow and offset a significant amount of the upfront costs associated with preneed sales.
+Insurance-funded contracts allow us to earn commission income to improve our near-term cash flow and offset a significant amount of the up-front costs associated with preneed sales.
 Trust funded contracts typically provide cash that is invested in various securities with the expectation that returns will exceed the growth factor in the insurance contracts.
 The cash flow and earnings from insurance contracts are more stable, but are generally lower than traditional trust fund investments.
 In markets that depend on preneed sales for market share, we supplement the arrangements written by funeral directors with sales sourced by sales counselors and third party sellers.